slashmo/gsoc-swift-tracing/README.md

 ### Tracing your library

-When your library/framework can benefit from tracing, you should make use of it by addentionally integrating the `TracingInstrumentation` library.
-In order to work with the tracer [configured by the end-user](#Bootstrapping-the-Instrumentation-System), it adds a property to `InstrumentationSystem` that gives you back a `TracingInstrument`.
+When your library/framework can benefit from tracing, you should make use of it by addentionally integrating the `Tracing` library.
+In order to work with the tracer [configured by the end-user](#Bootstrapping-the-Instrumentation-System), it adds a property to `InstrumentationSystem` that gives you back a `Tracer`.
 You can then use that tracer to start `Span`s.
 In an HTTP client you e.g. should start a `Span` when sending the outgoing HTTP request:

 ```swift